taylorhakes/promise-polyfill/README.md

 ## Simple use

 If you would like to add a global Promise object (Node or Browser) if native Promise doesn't exist (polyfill Promise).
 Use the method below.
-This is useful it you are building a website and want to support older browsers.
+This is useful if you are building a website and want to support older browsers.
 Javascript library authors should _NOT_ use this method.

 ```js